Efficient Simulation of Non-Markovian Path Integrals via Imaginary Time Evolution of an Effective Hamiltonian: METHODS

-In this work, we employ the standard TDVP-based projector splitting algorithm to perform the ITE.\cite{haegeman2016unifying,li2020numerical} This procedure yields the influence functional for the entire time history from $t_1$ to $t_{N_t}$ in a single MPS $|\Psi_{\text{IF}}^{N_t}\rangle$.
 In (PT-)TEMPO, if one regards each layer of MPO contraction as one time step, obtaining $|\Psi_{\text{IF}}^{N_t}\rangle$ requires $N_t$ steps.
 By contrast, the number of ITE steps $N_\tau$ required in EH-TEMPO can be very small, typically from several to a dozen steps suffice, with $N_\tau \ll N_t$, as shown in the next section.
 This substantial reduction in the number of evolution steps translates directly into computational savings.
 Moreover, sophisticated adaptive time-step algorithms can be employed to further automate the ITE process, which is important for investigating unknown problems.
 Once $|\Psi_{\text{IF}}^{N_t}\rangle$ is obtained, the reduced density matrix at the final time step $t_{N_t}$ is computed as in PT-TEMPO (see Fig.~\ref{fig:graph_scheme}(c)).
 However, a direct application of EH-TEMPO provides only the reduced density matrix at the final time step $t_{N_t}$.
 To obtain the full dynamical trajectory from $t_1$ to $t_{N_t}$, three schemes can be employed:

 \begin{enumerate} \item \textbf{Independent scheme.} Perform ITE independently for $\hat H_\textrm{eff}^1$, $\hat H_\textrm{eff}^2$, $\cdots$, $\hat H_\textrm{eff}^{N_t}$ to obtain $|\Psi_{\text{IF}}^1\rangle$, $|\Psi_{\text{IF}}^2\rangle$, $\cdots$, $|\Psi_{\text{IF}}^{N_t}\rangle$ separately.
 Assuming $N_\tau$ steps are required for each evolution to $\tau=1$, this scheme requires $N_t \cdot N_\tau$ ITE steps in total. \item \textbf{Stepwise scheme.} Decompose $\hat H_\textrm{eff}^{N_t}$ into a sum of incremental contributions $\hat h_\textrm{eff}^k$ defined in Eq.~\eqref{eq:sub_h}, and perform ITE sequentially according to $\hat h_\textrm{eff}^1$, $\hat h_\textrm{eff}^2$, $\cdots$, $\hat h_\textrm{eff}^{N_t}$, each from $\tau=0$ to $\tau=1$: